SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

-You can expect to earn anywhere from 200 to 2,000 per survey, but the lead time can be a few weeks before points are rewarded to you.
-The points are more than what you’d get from other survey sites, but the wait time is very unusual.
+You can expect to earn anywhere from 200 to 2,000 points for completing an online survey.
+The points are more than what you’d get from other survey sites, but the wait time is longer than other sites.
 A typical survey will take you from 5 to 30 minutes, as well.

 PointClub goes through a quality control process to ensure that points are not given incorrectly.
-Unfortunately, this keeps you waiting longer for rewards which is a huge downside.
+Unfortunately, this keeps you waiting longer for rewards which are a huge downside.

 In good news, their loyalty program offers several levels of membership that gradually gives you a bigger bonus for every survey you complete.
 It ranges from levels 1 through 10, with each level yielding 10% extra points.

-Amazon, Walmart, and Sephora are just a few of the 80 different stores you can get cards for.
+Let’s talk about what really matters — the rewards!
+PointClub has a standard range of rewards, including PayPal vouchers, physical gift cards, and e-gift cards.
+Amazon, Walmart, Home Depot, and Sephora are just a few of the 80 different stores you can get cards for.
 You can cash out through PayPal at $10, $25, $50, and $100 intervals, as well.

-On top of that, users can enter into a daily sweepstakes for the chance of winning 10,000 points, which is equivalent to $10.
-All you have to do is like their Facebook page.
+On top of that, users can enter into a daily sweepstake for the chance of winning 10,000 points, which is equivalent to $10.
+All you have to do is “like” PointClub’s Facebook page.
 Unfortunately, it’s only available for certain countries at the moment.

-You won’t be winning vacations, flat screen televisions, or anything outrageous.
+When it comes to prizes, you won’t be winning vacations, flat-screen televisions, or anything outrageous.
 PointClub has the basics, but that’s more than enough if you’re just interested in earning a couple of bucks or being able to buy things at your favorite shops.